bbensaid30/COptimizers/README.md

 * LMs: many variants of the Levenberg-Marquardt algorithm
 * perso: Armijo backtracking optimizers
 * perte: loss functions
-* propagation: direct propagation, backpropagation and commputation of the quasi-hessian
+* propagation: direct propagation, backpropagation and computation of the quasi-hessian
 * scaling: useful for some LM algorithms
 * Sclassic: stochastic optimizers (SGD, RRGD, RRAdam, ...) with a deterministic stopping criteria
 * Sperso: stochastic classical Armijo suggested by Vaswani